 If you don’t have a towel, try to let your tent dry out before packing it up, if possible.
 If you will be setting it up again that evening, you can pack it away wet, and then set it up wet again.

 However, if you will be putting it away into storage, definitely let it dry out before packing it away, otherwise mould will start growing on it.
+Cleaning mould growth on your tent is a real pain, so it's better to make sure that you don't let any grow in the first place.

 Condensation is an unpleasant, yet often inevitable, part of camping.
 That being said, there is plenty that you can do to at least minimise, if not prevent, condensation from forming inside your tent.